LLB, LLM, PhD

 Valarie Waboose is an Assistant Professor at Windsor Law.
 Her areas of specialization include Indigenous legal traditions, the legacy of residential schools, and the ways in which First Nations within Canada reconcile with their past.

 Dr. Waboose is a member of the Three Fires Midewiwin Society and is interested in conducting research and expanding knowledge in the areas of Anishinabe Indigenous knowledge and Indigenous research methodologies.
 Her Indigenous knowledge is interwoven with the pedagogical methodologies she utilizes within the classroom setting.
 As an Anishinabe Kwe, she believes in sharing her knowledge with non-Indigenous students so that they can better serve their clients when they enter the legal profession.
+Her research interests also include the uncovering of the mass graves and unmarked burials of Indigenous children found at Residential Schools across Canada.

 Dr. Waboose graduated from Windsor Law in 1993 and was called to the Ontario Bar in 1995.
 She completed an LLM in Alternative Dispute Resolution at Osgoode Hall Law School in 1999.